 Financial Aid for Online Undergraduate Students

-Undergraduate students in an adult program at Stevenson University are eligible for the same Federal and state financial aid programs as undergraduate students in the traditional semester and must meet the same eligibility requirements to receive and maintain their financial aid.
-Financial aid is a crucial component of achieving your goal of a college education.
+Undergraduate students seeking financial aid for online degrees at Stevenson University are eligible for the same Federal and state financial aid programs as undergraduate students in the traditional on-campus 16 week semester.They must meet the same eligibility requirements to receive and maintain their financial support.
+Financial aid for online students is a crucial component of achieving your goal of a college education.
 The Financial Aid Office at Stevenson University is here to help you through the potentially confusing process of financing your education.

 Because you are on the accelerated, 8-week module schedule, the disbursement of your funds may not occur at the same time as other students on the traditional 16-week schedule.

-We suggest that you review the information about the various types of aid available and then follow the instructions to apply for financial aid.
+We suggest that you review the information about the various types of aid available and then follow the instructions to apply for financial aid online.

-This federal grant is awarded based on exceptional need as defined by the federal government.
+- This Federal Pell Grant is awarded based on exceptional need as defined by the federal government.
 It is free money and does not have to be repaid.
-Pell Grants are awarded to undergraduate students who have not earned a bachelor's degree.
+Pell Grants are awarded to undergraduate students who have not earned a bachelor’s degree.
 The award amount depends on several factors including financial need, the cost of education at the school a student attends, and if you enroll full-time or part-time.
 As of January 2017, the maximum award for the 2017-2018 award year is $5,920 pending final approval by the federal government.
 Detailed program information is also available at studentaid.ed.gov.

 Congress Changes Time Length for Pell Grant Support

-The amount of Federal Pell Grant funds you may receive over your lifetime is limited by a new federal law to be the equivalent of six years or twelve semesters of Pell Grant funding.
+- As an online school that accepts Pell Grants, we have no control over the amount of Federal Pell Grant funds you may receive over your lifetime — as it is limited by a new federal law to be the equivalent of six years or twelve semesters.
 Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.

-The Maryland Higher Education Commission (MHEC) sponsors numerous grant and scholarship programs for Maryland residents.
-The State of Maryland offers an online inquiry system that allows students to view the status of their financial aid application and/or award information.
+The state of Maryland makes it easy to apply for financial aid to fund your online bachelor’s degree program.
+The Maryland Higher Education Commission (MHEC) sponsors numerous grants and scholarships for Maryland residents.
+They offer an online inquiry system that allows students to view the status of their financial aid application and/or award information.
 If you have an award from another state, be sure you follow their instructions to insure that you actually receive the funds.
-The programs available from the State of Maryland include:
+Most programs still require you to submit a FAFSA application which must be completed before the beginning of the current semester.
+The financial aid programs available from the State of Maryland include: